Holyblade/touch-editable-chart/README.md

-# Touch Editable Chart
+# Flutter Graph Plotting Library

 A Dart and C++ project based.
+The Flutter Graph Plotting Library is a versatile tool that allows users to plot and customize graphs in Flutter applications.
+With this library, users can easily create interactive graphs and customize their appearance and style.
+The library supports touch gestures for data reading and even allows users to modify vertex values.

-## Getting Started
+## Features

-- Added support for flutter 3.10.2.
-- Required dart 3 & null safey.
-- Required min SDK version 21.
 - Touch Interaction: The chart supports touch interaction, allowing the user to drag and update the position of the data points.
 - Responsiveness: The chart automatically adjusts its width and height to fit the available space based on the device's screen size, utilizing the MediaQuery to obtain the screen dimensions.
 - Data Editing: When the user drags a data point on the chart, the corresponding FlSpot object is updated to reflect the new position.
 This enables real-time editing of the chart's data.